privacyguides/privacyguides.org/docs/vpn.en.md

 ??? check "WireGuard Support"

     Mullvad supports the WireGuard® protocol.
-[WireGuard](https://www.wireguard.com) is a newer protocol that utilizes state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
+[WireGuard](https://www.wireguard.com) is a newer protocol that uses state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
 Additionally, WireGuard aims to be simpler and more performant.

     Mullvad [recommends](https://mullvad.net/en/help/why-wireguard/) the use of WireGuard with their service.
 It is the default or only protocol on Mullvad's Android, iOS, macOS, and Linux apps, but on Windows you have to [manually enable](https://mullvad.net/en/help/how-turn-wireguard-mullvad-app/) WireGuard.
 Mullvad also offers a WireGuard configuration generator for use with the official WireGuard [apps](https://www.wireguard.com/install/).